sphero-inc/sphero-sdk-raspberrypi-python/README.md

 ## First things first

+### Getting Started

+Visit our [Getting Started](http://sdk.sphero.com/getting_started) to learn more about the ins-and-outs of working with RVR, including some important details on the getting started process.

 ### More information and documentation

 Visit our [SDK website](sdk.sphero.com) to find more information about RVR, the SDK and the API!